JeffM-Code/JeffM-Code/README.md

 * Develop useful models / insights in sustainable energy development<br><br><br>

 ## ⚙️ Progress:<br><br>
-* Ground work for model / project ideas set, potential to explore current projects in depth or inspire others<br>
+* Ground work for model / project ideas set, with potential to explore current projects in depth or inspire others<br>
-* ML / data science foundations establish to build on and incorporate cloud computing and pretrained models for impact<br><br><br>
+* ML / data science foundations established to build on and incorporate cloud computing and pretrained models for impact<br><br><br>

 I do hope my work is interesting, as I normally only like to publish something worth reading.